sakarias/notifier/README.md

 Notifier
 ========

-A small shell script to send out notifications.
+A small shell script to send out notifications, to Apple's [Notifications Center][6] when infront of the computer, and to [PushOver][5] when not in front of the computer.

 It uses [Beengone][1] by [Brett Terpstra][2] and [terminal-notifier][3] by [Eloy Durán][4].